Celebrate Earth Month in Lake Forest

 Weekly Earth Month Challenges and Activities

-In 2022, the City of Lake Forest collected over 6,500 tons of household garbage of which food waste, paper/cardboard, and plastic accounted for 60% of the materials collected.
-That's nearly 3,900 tons of materials that could have been diverted from the landfill through recycling or composting.
+In 2023, the City of Lake Forest collected 6,292 tons of household garbage, including food waste, paper/cardboard and plastic materials that could have been diverted from the landfill through recycling or composting.
+Recycling provides many benefits to our environment.
+By recycling our materials, we create a healthier planet for ourselves and future generations.

 Earth-friendly Challenges for this week: